H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 **Spatial anchoring via geospatial layers**
 Because beliefs carry centroids, SRIDs, and optional administrative labels, hippocampal entries can be linked back to counties, cities, watersheds, and other layers maintained elsewhere in the geospatial stack.
 This anchors abstract programs and features in specific West Virginia places.

+These transformations map directly to the central pipeline and hippocampal store blocks in Figure 14.1.
 This pipeline converts world‑tied entities into richly annotated memory entries that can be retrieved by metadata filters and, where embeddings are enabled, by semantic similarity, and can always be joined back to structured beliefs and GIS layers.

 14.5 Temporal Organization and Decay
 [](https://github.com/H4HWV2011/msjarvis-public-docs/blob/main/thesis/14-hippocampus-and-memory-consolidation.md#145-temporal-organization-and-decay)